d12frosted/elpa-mirror/melpa/gptel-readme.txt

 gptel is a simple Large Language Model chat client, with support for multiple models/backends.

-gptel supports ChatGPT, Azure, Gemini and local models using Ollama and GPT4All.
+gptel supports
+- The services ChatGPT, Azure, Gemini, and Kagi (FastGPT)
+- Local models via Ollama, Llama.cpp, Llamafiles or GPT4All

+ Additionally, any LLM service (local or remote) that provides an OpenAI-compatible API is supported.

 Features:
 - It’s async and fast, streams responses.
 - Interact with LLMs from anywhere in Emacs (any buffer, shell, minibuffer, wherever)
 - LLM responses are in Markdown or Org markup.
 - Supports conversations and multiple independent sessions.
 - Save chats as regular Markdown/Org/Text files and resume them later.
 - You can go back and edit your previous prompts or LLM responses when continuing a conversation.
 These will be fed back to the model.

-Requirements for ChatGPT, Azure or Gemini:
+Requirements for ChatGPT, Azure, Gemini or Kagi:

 - You need an appropriate API key.
 Set the variable `gptel-api-key' to the key or to a function of no arguments that returns the key.
 (It tries to